Santa Claus: Letter writing

-In 2006, according to the UPU's 2007 study and survey of national postal operations, La Poste received the most letters for Santa Claus or "Père Noël" with 1,220,000 letters received from 126 countries.
-In 2007 it specially recruited someone to answer the enormous volume of mail that was coming from Russia for Santa Claus.
+According to a 2007 survey of national postal operations by the Universal Postal Union (UPU), La Poste (France) received the most letters for Santa Claus (or Père Noël) in 2006, with 1,220,000 letters received from 126 countries.
+In 2007 it recruited someone specially to answer the enormous volume of mail for Santa that was being sent from Russia.
+Canada Post replied to letters in 26 languages, Deutsche Post in 16 languages.
+The survey reported that although some postal operators accept messages via email, Santa receives far more letters than emails.